All Episodes

 There are a tremendous high percentage of undecided voters.

-Listen to this story, this CBS News reporting early voters favor Obama over McCain 57 to 38.
+Also, this business of the early voters, listen to this story, this CBS News, reporting early voters favor Obama over McCain 57 to 38.

-The survey consistent with many other polls that also show that Obama is leading as election day approaches.
+Survey consistent with many other polls that also show that Obama is leading as Election Day approaches.

 Although the poll shows a clear advantage for Obama, a closer look at the data reveals that much of the lead stems from a disproportionate share of traditional Democrats among early voters.